CMPUT301F22T27/BobsTomatoes/README.md

 # BobsTomatoes
 **CMPUT 301 Project Repository**
 <br>
-Please use API 33 or higher when using this app.
+Please use API 33 or higher and light mode when using this app.